 There are currently 24 Submarine Museums located in the United States.
 Two of the submarines are Russian, one is German and the rest are U.S. If you haven't seen any (or all) of them, now would be a good time to visit one (or more).
-Below (and on page 15) is a list of those that are open for visitation, except for the USS Ling (SS-297), that was maliciously sunk by vandals several months ago, pier side in Hackensack, New Jersey.
+Below (and on page 15) is a list of those that are open for visitation, except for the USS Batfish (SS-310) that broke free from its moorings during the flood of the Arkansas River last summer.
+Also closed is the USS Ling (SS-297), that was maliciously sunk by vandals several months ago, pier side in Hackensack, New Jersey.
 It is closed indefinitely.

 The objective here is, for anyone who is willing to visit some of these museums, to take photos of these submarines and/or any other notable details and themselves.
 Then to write (or provide information from the museum) to us for the purpose of writing future "Boondoggles of the Month" for the newsletter.
 Those who provide any input will be given recognition for their work and a special reward (TBD) for their input.